anngroong/podcasts/content/episode/209-rananjay-anand-indo-armenian-friendship-ngo-india-on-world-stage-economic-trade-defense-relations-hope-promise.md

 We’ve discussed on this show the North-South Corridor of world trade, which takes commerce to and from the Persian Gulf to the Black Sea, essentially connecting the economies of India and South Asia to Europe.
 This corridor theoretically would pass through Iran, and Armenia, and Georgia in the South Caucasus.

 * What are the main reasons why India is interested in strengthening its relationship with Armenia?
-* Do you think it has to do more with economic factors (such as trade routes) or strategic military objectives, namely to counter Pakistan, Turkey, and combating terrorism?
+* Are the factors purely economic, or do they have strategic military objectives as well, namely to counter Pakistan, Turkey, and combating terrorism?

 ### Post 44-Day War Stance

 During the 44-day war in Nagorno Karabakh in 2020, Pakistan threw its full support behind Azerbaijan’s vicious aggression against a peaceful population.
 During and since that war, the world has mostly paid lip service to the war crimes and humanitarian crisis unfolding in Artsakh, and the need of the indigenous Armenian population.
 India has been a rare exception.
 Recently, India has not only been unambiguous in its support and sympathy for Armenia, but has also started helping Armenia rearm itself, and supplying it with Indian-made weapons to defend itself.

-* Can you discuss the drivers behind India’s policy?
+* What are the drivers behind India’s policy?

 ### Increasing Trade Relations